FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: Background

 \subsection{Limitations with FASTREAD}

 While successful in some aspects, FASTREAD suffers from three significant limitations.

-Firstly, FASTREAD utilizes {\em no domain knowledge} and examines papers with no understanding of the texts, it is analyzing.
+Firstly, FASTREAD utilizes {\em no domain knowledge} and knows nothing about its retrieval target before human oracles are provided.
 Hence, the order of the papers explored in the initial reasoning phase is pure guesswork.
-This can lead to highly undesirable results, as shown in Figure~\ref{fig: percentile}: \begin{itemize} \item In that figure, the y-axis shows what percentage of the relevant papers were found (the data here comes from the Hall~\cite{hall2012systematic} dataset in Table~\ref{tab: stats}). \item The lines on this figure show the median (green) and worst-case (red) results in 30 runs, we varied, at random, the papers used during initial reasoning. \item The dotted and solid lines show the performance of FASTREAD and FAST$^2$ respectively. \end{itemize} Observe from the curves in Figure~\ref{fig: percentile}: \begin{itemize} \item The solid curves denote FASTREAD's performance, and the distance between FASTREAD's median and worst case is a factor of three.
+This can lead to highly undesirable results, as shown in Figure~\ref{fig: percentile}: \begin{itemize} \item In that figure, the y-axis shows what percentage of the relevant papers were found (the data here comes from the Hall dataset in Table~\ref{tab: stats}). \item The lines on this figure show the median (green) and worst-case (red) results in 30 runs, we varied, at random, the papers used during initial reasoning. \item The dotted and solid lines show the performance of FASTREAD and FAST$^2$ respectively. \end{itemize} Observe from the curves in Figure~\ref{fig: percentile}: \begin{itemize} \item The solid curves denote FASTREAD's performance, and the distance between FASTREAD's median and worst case is a factor of three.
 This means the random selections made during the initial phase can have {\em runaway effects}; i.e., an undesirable effect of greatly increasing the effort associated with literature reviews. \item On the other hand, as shown by the dashed curves of Figure~\ref{fig: percentile}, FAST$^2$ has little variance and does not suffer from that {\em runaway effects}.
 As shown later in this paper, FAST$^2$ achieves this via requesting minimal amounts of domain knowledge. \end{itemize} Secondly, using FASTREAD {\em reviewers do not know when to stop reviewing}.
 FASTREAD has no estimator that users can query to ask ``is it worth reading any more papers?''.
 Without such knowledge of how many relevant papers that are left to be found, researchers might either: \begin{itemize} \item Stop too early, thus missing many relevant papers; \item Or stop too late, causing unnecessary effort even when there are no more relevant papers to find. \end{itemize} The dashed lines in Figure~\ref{fig: percentile} show how FAST$^2$ stops near 0.95 recall without knowing the actual number of relevant papers to be found ($|R|$).
 Section~\ref{sect: When to Stop} provides details about how FAST$^2$ achieves this.